hydrogendeuteride/QuaternionEngine/docs/TextureLoading.md

   - `pumpLoads(...)` looks for entries in `Unloaded` or `Evicted` state that were seen recently (`now == 0` or `now - lastUsed <= 1`) and starts at most `max_loads_per_pump` decodes per call, while enforcing a byte budget for uploads per frame.
   - Render passes mark used sets each frame with `markSetUsed(...)` (or specific handles via `markUsed(...)`).
 - Decode
-  - Worker threads decode to RGBA8 with stb_image (`stbi_load` / `stbi_load_from_memory`).
-Results are queued for the main thread.
+  - FilePath: if the path ends with `.ktx2` or a sibling exists, parse KTX2 (2D, single‑face, single‑layer, no supercompression).
+Otherwise, decode to RGBA8 via stb_image.
+  - Bytes: always decode via stb_image (no sibling discovery possible).
--- Admission & Upload
+- Admission & Upload
-  - Before upload, an expected resident size is computed from chosen format (R/RG/RGBA) and mip count (full chain or clamped).
-A per‑frame byte budget (`max_bytes_per_pump`) throttles the total amount uploaded each pump.
+  - Before upload, an expected resident size is computed (exact for KTX2 by summing level byte lengths; estimated for raster by format×area×mip‑factor).
+A per‑frame byte budget (`max_bytes_per_pump`) throttles uploads.
-  - If a GPU texture budget is set, the cache tries to free space by evicting least‑recently‑used textures not used this frame.
-If it still cannot fit, the decode is deferred (kept in the ready queue) or dropped with backoff if VRAM is tight.
+  - If a GPU texture budget is set, the cache evicts least‑recently‑used textures not used this frame.
+If it still cannot fit, the decode is deferred or dropped with backoff.
-  - Uploads are created via `ResourceManager::create_image(...)`, which now supports an explicit mip count.
-Deferred upload paths generate exactly the requested number of mips.
+  - Raster: `ResourceManager::create_image(...)` stages a single region, then optionally generates mips on GPU.
+  - KTX2: `ResourceManager::create_image_compressed(...)` allocates an image with the file’s `VkFormat` and records one `VkBufferImageCopy` per mip level (no GPU mip gen).
+Immediate path transitions to `SHADER_READ_ONLY_OPTIMAL`; RG path leaves it in `TRANSFER_DST` until a sampling pass.
+  - If the device cannot sample the KTX2 format, the cache falls back to raster decode.
   - After upload: state → `Resident`, descriptors recorded via `watchBinding` are rewritten to the new image view with the chosen sampler and `SHADER_READ_ONLY_OPTIMAL` layout.
 For Bytes‑backed keys, compressed source bytes are dropped unless `keep_source_bytes` is enabled.
 - Eviction & Reload
   - `evictToBudget(bytes)` rewrites watchers to fallbacks, destroys images, and marks entries `Evicted`.
 Evicted entries can reload automatically when seen again and a short cooldown has passed (default ~2 frames), avoiding immediate thrash.